Skip to main content

 Court Updates - X (Twitter) Feed

-All updates for Court operations will be provided via the Court’s X (Twitter) feed: @scscourt.
+All updates for Court operations will be provided via the Court’s X (Twitter) feed: @scscourt(link is external).

-Questions related to proceeding updates should be directed to media@scscourt.org.
+Questions related to proceeding updates should be directed to media@scscourt.org(link sends email).

 Media Access to Court Facilities

-See Standing Order Re: Use of Recording Devices in Courthouse Facilities and Over Audio or Video Platforms dated March 13, 2023.
+See Standing Order Re: Use of Recording Devices In and Around Courthouse Facilities and Over Audio or Video Platforms dated February 27, 2025.

 No recording devices, including still and video cameras, as well as voice recorders will be permitted into any courthouse without an approved order by a judge.